SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-It is natural for all objects to lose their existence in his separation.
-The thought of “Iswara will not sustain himself in his separation” is an act of his magnanimity.
+It is natural for all objects to lose their existence in separation [from emperumAn].
+The thought of “ISwara will not sustain himself in separation from AzhwAr” is an act of his magnanimity.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam